OasisDigital/angular2-firebase/README.md

 ## Why Observables?
 Why the async pipe?

-By wrapping the firebase API behind Observables, then consuming those Observables via an async pipe, it should never be necessary to manually subscribe and unsubscribe the Observables, nor manually hook and unhook Firebase events.
+By wrapping the firebase API behind Observables, then consuming those Observables typically via an async pipe, it should never be necessary to manually subscribe and unsubscribe the Observables, nor manually hook and unhook Firebase events.